Music: Popular Music and Recording

 EMPLOYMENT

-Completing a popular music degree will open many doors for a career in the music industry, with many of our graduates establishing successful careers in roles as diverse as recording artists, TV composers, studio producers, live sound engineers and freelance music producers.
+Completing a popular music and recording degree will open many doors for a career in the music industry, with many of our graduates establishing successful careers in roles as diverse as recording artists, TV composers, studio producers, live sound engineers and freelance music producers.

-This Popular Music and Recording degree also will provide you experiences of live events; you’ll also be in a great position to work as an event organiser or promoter.
+This degree also will provide you with experiences of live events; you’ll also be in a great position to work as an event organiser or promoter.
+Many of our graduates have also developed successful careers in music education as teachers, lecturers, senior administrators and educational advisors.

 FURTHER STUDY

-Graduates showing strong academic and research skills can pursue a further postgraduate path through Postgraduate programmes on a full-time or part-time basis subject to a satisfactory proposal.
+Graduates showing strong academic and research skills can pursue a further postgraduate path through postgraduate programmes on a full-time or part-time basis subject to a satisfactory proposal.

 Career Links